socialimpactinvesting/socialimpactinvesting.github.io/_posts/2018-12-2-project-post.md

 ---

 title: Applied Data Analysis Project @ EPFL
 layout: post
+description: "Society is demanding that companies, both public and private, serve a social purpose."
+Learn if institutional investors are succeeding in contributing to social good
 date: 'December 16, 2018'
-description: "Society is demanding that companies, both public and private, serve a social purpose."
-Learn if institutional investors are succeeding in contributing to social good.

 ---